mverneret/IS_pipeline/README.md

 # Integration pipeline
-Pipeline inspired from PCIP-seq and Insert-seq that use amplification in long of integration sites so chimeric reads including viral and host sequences.
-In order to do this libraires prepared amplifying integration sites (IS) with LTR specific primers and primers in Nanopore barcodes.
-The theorical structure of the reads is shown bellow -> add fixed linker sequences including an identifier called UMI with specific structure
+Pipeline inspired from PCIP-seq (ref) and Insert-seq (ref) pipelines based on amplification of integration sites (IS) and long read sequencing using Nanopore technology.
+To do this the extracted DNA is first fragmented by sonication and the junction between HOST-TARGET sequences (here virus sequences) are amplified by two successive PCRs using specific primers.
+The resulting reads are filtered to keep only the one including viral and host sequences.
+The main steps and theorical structure of the reads (for LTR5 only) are shown bellow.

 <img src="image/Image2.png" width="50%">